Saif Ali Khan On Mean Comments During His First Few Auditions: 'People Felt I Looked Like A Girl'

 The actor revealed why he didn't become a cricketer like his father.
 He said, "Cricket was in my blood, it's treated like religion.
 Not just my dad, my grandad also captained India and played against Don Bradman.
 I played good cricket and I never played in school or college.
 What let me down is that cricket is a very mental game, it's about patience and timing.
 That I was strongly lacking in and that's why my cricket career was doomed."

-In the same interview, Saif also spoke about how people passed mean comments on his looks and voices when he started his journey in Bollywood.
+In the same interview, Saif also spoke about how people passed mean comments on his looks and voice when he started his journey in Bollywood.

 Talking about his first few auditions, the actor revealed, "People have been nasty.
 They have been mean.
 People talk about your looks.
 I guess I didn't look like a hero.
 Akshay Kumar did.
 They felt I looked like a girl.
 I certainly had a bad voice which I hadn't worked on.
 So sometimes, I was squeaking away in an English accent."

 Coming to Saif's upcoming projects, the actor plays the main antagonist in Ajay Devgn's 'Tanhaji: The Unsung Warrior'.
-Besides this, he will also be seen in 'Jawaani Jaaneman', 'Bunty Aur Babli 2' and a 3D horror comedy titled 'Bhoot Police'.
+Besides this, he will also be seen in 'Jawaani Jaaneman', 'Bunty Aur Babli 2' and a 3D horror-comedy titled 'Bhoot Police'.

 Is Saif Ali Khan Jealous Of Wife Kareena Kapoor Khan's Success?
 Here's What The Actor Has To Say